 These phishing emails and texts will often ask you to log in and confirm your details.
 We'd recommend that you do not click on the link, or call any number that they detail.
 If you're unsure about the legitimacy of a message you've received, you should report it to Action Fraud on their website or by calling them on 0300 123 2040.

-A scam email is currently circulating that asks you to pay a small fee to reschedule the delivery of your parcel, after an unsuccessful delivery attempt was made.
+Scam emails and texts regarding your scheduled deliveries are currently circulating.
+The most common is a text asking you to pay a small fee to reschedule the delivery of your parcel, after an unsuccessful delivery attempt was made.

-If you receive this email, do not click the link and delete it straight away.
+If you receive this text, do not click the link and delete it straight away.